wavefrontHQ/docs/pages/doc/logging_send_logs.md

   </tr>
 </table>

-{% include important.html content="For logs payload in JSON arrays from a Fluentd log shipper, you must install proxy version 11.3 or later.
-For logs payload in JSON lines from a Fluent Bit log shipper, you must install proxy version 12.1 or later." %}
+{% include important.html content="Starting with proxy version 11.3, you can send logs in the JSON array format.
+Starting with proxy version 12.1, you can send logs also in the JSON lines format." %}

 To install and configure a new proxy: